mojsun/text-editor/README.md

 ## Questions

-My GitHub name is vl1.
-Most of the answers to the questions can be found there, here is the link to my profile at GitHub: https://github.com/mojsun
+here is the link to my profile at GitHub: https://github.com/mojsun

 For additional questions please e-mail to m.khorashahi7@gmail.com